 The Contractor's Job

 When it comes down to doing the actual work, the licensed contractor will probably be on the sidelines.
 Think of the contractor as a kind of coach, and the formation of their team depends on the project that they need to work on.
 If the project is something that one person can handle, then it is probably not right to be contacting a licensed contractor.

 The bottom line is that a licensed contractor is someone who should be reserved to perform full projects or renovation jobs, rather than single tasks.

 They will usually carry much larger insurance policies, and give you a much more detailed project plan.
 At the same time, the service of a licensed contractor is understandably much more expensive than that of a handyman.

 Very Different Roles

 In all reality, a handyman doesn't have any real measurable qualifications.
-Instead, he or she is simply performing a repair or maintenance task that he or she has been accustomed to doing.
-Like the name would suggest, a handyman is handy, but he does not necessarily have any more skills than you do.
-Rather, he is a great set of hands should you want to undertake a small project without devoting any of your own time.
+Instead, he or she performs a repair or maintenance task that they are accustomed to doing.
+Like the name would suggest, a handyman is handy, but they do not necessarily have any more skills than you do.
+Rather, they are a great set of hands, should you want to undertake a small project without devoting your time.

 A contractor is licensed and has knowledge of a variety of large-scale projects.
 These contractors are trained professionals who are going to be fully ensured and ready to tackle those projects that a handyman simply cannot help you with.
 Sometimes, the contractor will work alone, and sometimes they will have a team to back them up.